DFHack/dfhack/docs/plugins/channel-safely.rst

 Each time a channel designation is completed its group status is checked, and if the group is complete pending groups below are made active again.

+Settings will persist according to the save game being used.

 Examples
 --------